Yxiang-828/Yxiang-828.github.io/note.md

 ### Significance
 Significance means focusing on the most important information, ideas, or issues.
 It helps prioritize what matters most in reasoning and decision-making.
+Significance is about importance, not about complexity.

+**Significance vs. Depth:**
+- Significance is about what is most important or impactful.
+- Depth is about the complexity and underlying factors of an issue.

 **How to apply significance:**
 Significance is about deciding whether something is worth spending time and attention on.
 It helps you focus on what truly matters, especially when considering implications or consequences.
 When evaluating information or arguments, ask yourself if the point is central to the issue or if it will have meaningful impact.